Fix call quality issues

-If you are having trouble with delayed or choppy audio, static, one-way audio, or echo's, use these steps to perform initial troubleshooting before contacting Customer Support.
+If you are having trouble with delayed or choppy audio, static, one-way audio, or echo's, use these steps to perform initial troubleshooting before contacting Customer Support, depending on your device.

 - Date of the call